CommitteeOfZero/committeeofzero.github.io/_posts/2020-08-21-sg0-steam-patch.markdown

 Additionally, certain terms are translated differently between the original STEINS;GATE localization and the STEINS;GATE 0 localization, and we’ve corrected as many of those as we could as well.
 This includes changing the name order to Japanese-style (e.g. “Kyoma Hououin” → “Hououin Kyouma”).

+##### Retranslated TIPS

+Every single TIP has been modified in some way.
+Some of them required minor edits for flow and style, others needed to be rewritten to account for stiff or confusing writing, and many of them needed to be partially or completely retranslated due to missing or incorrect information.

 ##### Restored Japanese honorifics